department-of-veterans-affairs/vets-website/content/pages/education/eligibility.md

    description: "We can help you chart your course"
 ---

 If you're an active duty Servicemember or Veteran, a member of the National Guard or Reserves, or a qualified survivor or dependent, you may be able to get help from VA to pay your tuition, pick out a school, find a career, and more.
-Find out if you qualify for VA education benefits through our GI Bills and other education benefit programs.
+Find out if you qualify for VA education benefits through our GI Bills and other educational assistance programs.

 <div class="feature" markdown="1">

 ### Can I get VA education benefits through the Post 9/11 GI Bill?

-You may be able to get VA education benefits through the Post 9/11 GI Bill if you:
+You may be able to get benefits through the Post 9/11 GI Bill if you:

 - Qualify for any GI Bill program, **and**
 - Have served on active duty for at least 90 days, whether continuous (all at once) or interrupted (for shorter periods over time), after September 10, 2001

 [Learn more about the GI Bill](/education/gi-bill/post-9-11/).

 ### Can I get VA education benefits through the Montgomery GI Bill?

-There are 2 separate Montgomery Bill programs.
+You may be able to get benefits through 1 of our 2 Montgomery GI Bill programs: the Montgomery GI Bill Active Duty (MGIB-AD) and the Montgomery GI Bill Selected Reserve (MGIB-SR).

-You may be able to get VA education benefits through the Montgomery GI Bill Active Duty (MGIB-AD) if you served at least 2 years on active duty, and you:
+You may be able to get benefits through the MGIB-AD if you served at least 2 years on active duty, and you:
 - Were honorably discharged, **and**
 - Have a high school diploma, GED, or 12 hours of college credit, **and**
 - Meet other requirements

 [Learn more about the MGIB-AD](/education/gi-bill/montgomery-active-duty/).

-You may be able to get VA education benefits through the Montgomery GI Bill Selected Reserve (MGIB-SR) if you're a member of the Army, Navy, Air Force, Marine Corps or Cost Guard Reserves, Army National Guard, or Air National Guard, and you:
+You may be able to get benefits through the MGIB-SR if you're a member of the Army, Navy, Air Force, Marine Corps or Cost Guard Reserves, Army National Guard, or Air National Guard, and you:
 - Have either a 6-year service obligation (you agreed to serve 6 years) in the Selected Service, **or**
 - Are an officer in the Selected Reserve who agreed to serve 6 years in addition to your initial service obligation, **and**
 - Meet other requirements

 [Learn more about the MGIB-SR](/education/gi-bill/montgomery-selected-reserve/).

 ### Can I get VA education benefits through other programs?

 You may be able to get help paying for school tuition, testing fees, and advanced licensing and certifications through other VA educational assistance programs.
 You may also be able to get entrepreneurship training to help start or improve a small business.

 [Learn more about advanced training and certifications](/education/advanced-training-and-certifications/).

 [Learn about other educational assistance programs](/education/gi-bill/).

-### Can my spouse or dependent children get VA education benefits through the GI Bill?
+### Can my spouse or dependent children get VA education benefits?

 In some cases, dependent or surviving spouses and children of a Veteran can get educational assistance through a GI Bill program.
 [Learn more about Survivors' and Dependents' Assistance](/education/gi-bill/survivors-dependent-assistance/).